devops329/devops/instruction/awsEcr/awsEcr.md

 ⚠️ **Note**: You must have the [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) before you execute the next steps.
 If you have not done that yet, then go and do it now.

-1. Update your [`config.js`](../jwtPizzaServiceContainer/jwtPizzaServiceContainer.md#jwt-pizza-service-container) to reflect the username and password of your [AWS RDS database](../awsRdsMysql/awsRdsMysql.md#db-credentials).
+1. Update your [`config.js`](../jwtPizzaServiceContainer/jwtPizzaServiceContainer.md#jwt-pizza-service-container) with the values from [AWS RDS database](../awsRdsMysql/awsRdsMysql.md#db-credentials) assignment:
+    * `host`: the Amazon Resource Name (ARN) of your database.
+        * i.e. "jwt-pizza-service-db.XXXXXXX.REGION-NAME.rds.amazonaws.com"
+    * `username`: "root"
+    * `password`: the password for your database
 1. Follow the steps that you previously used to build the **jwt-pizza-service** container (including navigating to the `dist` folder before building the container).
 However, this time specify the target platform of (`linux/arm64`) since that is the operating system you will use when you deploy the container to AWS.
    ```sh
    docker build  --platform=linux/arm64 -t jwt-pizza-service .